-Conclusion: MQSUN TA as a catalyst for nutrition impact
+Conclusion: MQSUN+ technical assistance as a catalyst for nutrition impact

-MQSUN+ technical assistance acts as a catalyst to accelerate SUN countries progress along the SUN transformational pathway and ultimately contribute to nutrition impact (Figure 1).
+MQSUN+ technical assistance acts as a catalyst to accelerate the progress of SUN countries along the SUN transformational pathway and ultimately contribute to nutrition impact (Figure 1).

-Our applied cross-cutting principles contribute to enhanced quality of multisectoral planning for nutrition through: 1) strengthened multisectoral buy-in and engagement; (2) increased awareness and commitment to nutrition; and (3) strengthened planning, prioritisation and coordination to achieve common results.
+Our applied crosscutting principles contribute to enhanced quality of multisectoral planning for nutrition through: 1) strengthened multisectoral buy-in and engagement; (2) increased awareness and commitment to nutrition; and (3) strengthened planning, prioritisation and coordination to achieve common results.
 This, in turn, contributes to a strengthened enabling environment and effectiveness of aligned implementation for nutrition.
-Evidence shows that effective, aligned multisectoral implementation for nutrition facilitates greater gains towards reducing malnutrition and contributing to the global Sustainable Development Goal (SDG) of zero hunger and other SDGs that are contingent on healthy and nourished families.
+Effective, aligned multisectoral implementation for nutrition can facilitate greater gains toward reducing malnutrition and contributing to the global Sustainable Development Goal (SDG) of zero hunger and other SDGs that are contingent on healthy and nourished families.

-Further, given MQSUN+'s mandate as a last resort mechanism, we are also enhancing global SUN progress by supporting countries who otherwise may not have had the in-country resources or capacity to advance their SUN agenda as intended.
-To date, MQSUN and now MQSUN+ has contributed to advancing the nutrition agendas of over 50 SUN countries-supporting their progress along the transformational pathway towards ending malnutrition.
+Further, given our mandate as a last resort mechanism, MQSUN+ also enhances global SUN progress by supporting countries who otherwise may not have had the in-country resources or capacity to advance their SUN agenda as intended.
+To date, MQSUN and now MQSUN+ have contributed to advancing the nutrition agendas of more than 50 SUN countries-supporting their progress along the transformational pathway toward ending malnutrition.
 In that time, we have supported SUN countries primarily to move forward with the initial stages of their SUN planning process.
-As SUN countries continue to make progress in scaling up nutrition, new TA needs are emerging, including: subnational-level planning; advocacy for resource mobilisation; local capacity strengthening; operationalisation of nutrition action plans; strengthening M&E processes and platforms; and private sector engagement.
+As SUN countries continue to make progress in scaling up nutrition, new TA needs are emerging, including subnational-level planning, advocacy for resource mobilisation, local capacity strengthening, implementation of nutrition action plans, strengthening M&E processes and platforms, and private sector engagement.

-For more information on MQSUN+ resources, visit the MQSUN+ webspace at mgsunplus.path.org/resource
+For more information on MQSUN+ resources, visit the MQSUN+ webspace at mqsunplus.path.org/resource.